Life in the Slow Lane: Why I Love Not Being a Driver

-When Matilda was teeny, she loved going on buses.
+When my child was teeny, she loved going on buses.
 She was strapped in her carrier, eyes at our shoulder level, and she would swivel her head from side to side, staring out the windows at the world going by.

 Now that she's bigger, I can't carry her any more.
 She's usually in the buggy, sat below window level, gazing at the other passengers (who either swoop in and coo at her or become increasingly uncomfortable under her unblinking stare).
 If we're only going a few stops, I leave her in there; if we're going further, I unstrap her and stand her on my knee, let her press her tiny hands to the window and watch as the city slides by.

 I do, too.

 Before I went on maternity leave, I had an hour commute to work and an hour commute home.
 It was thirty minutes by bus and thirty minutes on foot and, except when it was blowing a gale, I found it very relaxing.
 I was travelling through some of the nicer parts of town and I would watch the gardens change, week on week, and I would look for the three enormous cats who roamed a wild patch by a supermarket, and I would gaze at clouds and rainbows and reflections in puddles and spiderwebs and fallen leaves.